Tag Archives: Christmas

 But what does all that have to do with taking down my tree?
 And besides, if I wait too long to take it down, the garbage trucks won’t take it!

 Well, rest assured there are no “rules” on all this.
-My recommendation, based on the liturgical season, is to keep Christmas decorations up till the Baptism of the Lord (January 13th).
-If that seems a little extreme for your household, I’d counsel at least waiting till after Epiphany (January 6th).
-That’s especially true for nativity sets that include the three wise men.
+My recommendation, based on the liturgical season, is to keep Christmas decorations up till the Baptism of the Lord (January 11th).
+If that seems a little extreme for your household, I’d counsel at least waiting till after Epiphany (January 4th).
+That’s especially true for Nativity sets that include the three wise men.

 And after all, why cut short “the most wonderful time of the year”?